DataStax-Academy/zdm-scenario-katapod/step10.md

 <div class="step-title">Phase 5: connect directly to Target</div>

-_Goal: Instructing your client application to connect directly to Target, in order to later dispose of the whole ZDM infrastructure._
+_🎯 Goal: instructing your client application to connect directly to Target, in order to later dispose of the whole ZDM infrastructure._

 Until now we could bail out any time.